MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-security-settings-and-ip-protection.md

 By adding this setting, you *enable debugging* into an extension to view the source code when that extension is set as a dependency.

+> [!NOTE]
+> If debugging is enabled dynamically a breakpoint can be set in the protected source code when the debugging session is started.

 ### allowDownloadingSource